 The roles and relationships of pedagogues

 Plato talks about pedagogues as ‘men who by age and experience are qualified to serve as both leaders (hëgemonas) and custodians (paidagögous)’ of children (Longenecker 1983: 53).
 Their role varied but two elements were common (Smith 2006).
 The first was to be an accompanist or companion – carrying books and bags, and ensuring their wards were safe.
-The second, and more fundamental task in relation to boys, was to help them learn what it was to be men.
+The second and more fundamental task concerning boys was to help them learn what it was to be men.
 This they did by a combination of example, conversation and disciplining.
 Pedagogues were moral guides who were to be obeyed (Young 1987: 156)

 The pedagogue was responsible for every aspect of the child’s upbringing from correcting grammar and diction to controlling his or her sexual morals.
 Reciting a pedagogue’s advice, Seneca said, “Walk thus and so; eat thus and so, this is the proper conduct for a man and that for a woman; this for a married man and that for a bachelor’.
 (Smith 2006: 201)